This article is in collaboration with Kayla Jarmon.

 The books from Kayla Jarmon do just this.
 They take these types of topics and help you start the discussion through a story.

-Kayla is a is a wife, mother, grandmother, daughter, sister, aunt, cousin, and friend in Christ.
+Kayla is a wife, mother, grandmother, daughter, sister, aunt, cousin, and friend in Christ.
 She inherited a love of storytelling which is now evident in her burgeoning collection of books geared for Christian families.
 Having homeschooled her own boys, she has a heart for other homeschool families, too.

 For this review, Crew received digital copies of her three books: A Boy and His Dog, Dying is Part of This World, and Don’t Forget Me.